aleconca/Functional_Programming/README.md

 >Content of the subfolders:

-Each folder contains a wide range of exercises focusing on the main theoretical concepts which may help in exemplyfying the usage of the syntax and various constructs.
+Each folder contains some exercises focusing on the main theoretical concepts which may help in exemplyfying the usage of the syntax and various constructs.